 1. General steps in the FEM

 - a.
 Identify steps and associated errors common to any FEM project - b.
-Verify and validate FEM results
+Verify and validate FEM results a.
+Formulate and solve FEM equations for assembly of spring, truss, and beam elements.

 2. Direct stiffness method